How Does a Pay-Monthly Website Solution Compare With the Alternatives?

 Total Cost Over Five Years

-It’s like employing a full-time webmaster for your business, on an annual salary of £948 – less than a third of the average monthly salary of an in-house web developer.
+It’s like employing a full-time webmaster for your business, on an annual salary of £1068 – around a third of the average monthly salary of an in-house web developer.

-(Including up to five edits, updates, or additions each month)
+(Including back-end maintenance, front-end redesigns, and up to five edits, updates, or additions each month)